Excellon updates progress on La Platosa Property

 Toronto Stock Exchange - EXN

-The decision to terminate the SRA (refer to press release dated September 10, 2012) was driven by the need to limit the risk exposure of the SRA on La Platosa production capabilities.
+The decision to terminate the SRA (refer to press release dated September 10, 2012) was driven by the need to limit the risk exposure of the SRA on La Platosa production.
 This decision has since been solidified by current capital markets conditions and has become an element of Excellon's business strategy.
-As the Company focuses on optimizing high-grade, low-cost production, increasing cash flow and expanding high-grade and near term mineable resources at the La Platosa Mine, the termination of the SRA will result in reduced expenditures of over US$600,000 annually and near-term savings of approximately US$600,000 in 2013.
-Excellon also intends to continue its suit against the Ejido for damages relating to the illegal blockade of the mine.
+The termination of the SRA will result in reduced expenditures of over US$600,000 annually and near-term savings of approximately US$600,000 during 2013.
+Excellon will also continue its suit against the Ejido for damages relating to the illegal blockade of the mine last year.

 The Toronto Stock Exchange has not reviewed and does not accept responsibility for the adequacy or accuracy of the content of this press release, which has been prepared by management.
 This press release contains forward-looking statements within the meaning of applicable securities laws.
 Such statements include, without limitation, statements regarding the future results of operations, performance and achievements of the Company, including potential property acquisitions, the timing, content, cost and results of proposed work programs, the discovery and delineation of mineral deposits/resources/reserves, geological interpretations, proposed production rates, potential mineral recovery processes and rates, business and financing plans, business trends and future operating revenues.
 Although the Company believes that such statements are reasonable, it can give no assurance that such expectations will prove to be correct.
 Forward-looking statements are typically identified by words such as: believe, expect, anticipate, intend, estimate, postulate and similar expressions, or are those, which, by their nature, refer to future events.
 The Company cautions investors that any forward-looking statements by the Company are not guarantees of future results or performance, and that actual results may differ materially from those in forward looking statements as a result of various factors, including, but not limited to, variations in the nature, quality and quantity of any mineral deposits that may be located, significant downward variations in the market price of any minerals produced, particularly silver, the Company's inability to obtain any necessary permits, consents or authorizations required for its activities, to produce minerals from its properties successfully or profitably, to continue its projected growth, to raise the necessary capital or to be fully able to implement its business strategies.
 All of the Company's public disclosure filings may be accessed via www.sedar.com and readers are urged to review these materials, including the technical reports filed with respect to the Company's mineral properties, and particularly the November 22, 2011 NI 43-101-compliant technical report prepared by Roscoe Postle Associates Inc. with respect to the La Platosa Property.
 This press release is not, and is not to be construed in any way as, an offer to buy or sell securities in the United States.